I tested the best HubSpot AI apps for support teams in 2026

 1. Native AI features: These are the tools built right into HubSpot, like their Customer Agent and Content Assistant.
 They’re made to work smoothly with your HubSpot data from the get-go.

 2. Third-party integrations: These are specialized apps you can grab from the HubSpot Marketplace.
-They plug into your HubSpot portal to add new AI skills, like automating tricky support workflows or pulling in knowledge from tools outside of HubSpot.
+They plug into your HubSpot portal to add new AI skills, like automating specialized support workflows or pulling in knowledge from tools outside of HubSpot.

 Honestly, the best setup is usually a mix of both.
-You can use HubSpot’s native tools for the basics and then plug in a more powerful integration to fill in the gaps where you need it most.
+You can use HubSpot’s native tools for the basics and then plug in a powerful integration to fill in the gaps where you need it most.

 How I picked the best HubSpot AI apps